cylc/cylc-doc/src/suite-design-guide/style-guide.rst

 Jinja2 Code
 ^^^^^^^^^^^

-A flow.cylc file with embedded Jinja2 code is essentially a Jinja2 program to generate a Cylc suite definition.
-It is not possible to consistently indent the Jinja2 as if it were part of the flow.cylc syntax (which to the Jinja2 processor is just arbitrary text), so it should be indented from the left margin on its own terms:
+A :cylc:conf:`flow.cylc` file with embedded Jinja2 code is essentially a Jinja2 program to generate a Cylc suite definition.
+It is not possible to consistently indent the Jinja2 as if it were part of the :cylc:conf:`flow.cylc` syntax (which to the Jinja2 processor is just arbitrary text), so it should be indented from the left margin on its own terms: